 Yes, but this can only feasibly be provided to captive or closely managed populations.
 Overseas, 36,000 birds have been vaccinated in 250 zoos with very few adverse reactions.
 Although vaccination in the wild is more difficult, it has been done in the US and is being trialled in New Zealand, France, South Africa and elsewhere for threatened species.
-The Australian Government is investigating the potential for the vaccination of wildlife, but no funding has been allocated for this.
+The Australian Government is investigating the potential for the vaccination of wildlife.